 - Waterproofing: 2.5L Pertex Shield+

-When it comes to ultralight jackets it’s tough to beat the Helium II from Outdoor Research.
-It weighs only 6.4 ounces is super comfortable and offers great protection for such a light package.
-The Pertex waterproof material is very effective for waterproofing and can easily save you in a rainstorm.
+Regarding ultralight jackets, it’s tough to beat the Helium II from Outdoor Research.
+It weighs only 6.4 ounces, is super comfortable, and offers excellent protection for such a light package.
+The Pertex waterproof material is very effective for waterproofing and can easily save you from a rainstorm.

 - Weight: 10.5 oz.